 The Hunter Courtyard

 From 1960 to 1987, the Phillips had a sculpture courtyard adjacent to the original Annex intended for loan exhibitions; that space was absorbed into the building’s expansion and reopened in 1989 as the Goh Annex.
 In 2006, a new courtyard was opened and named the Hunter Courtyard after former Trustee Margaret Stuart Hunter, who commissioned a major sculpture by Ellsworth Kelly for the west wall.

 The Carriage House

 The red brick carriage house located in the alley behind the original house was built around the 1930s.
-Over the years it has had many uses (including used by staff member James McLaughlin to make and store frames), but in 2006 it was transformed into offices and instructional space for the Phillips’s Center for the Study of Modern Art, which became the University of Maryland Center for Art and Knowledge at The Phillips Collection in 2015.
+Over the years it has had many uses (including used by staff member James McLaughlin to make and store frames), but in 2006 it was transformed into offices and instructional space for the Phillips’s Center for the Study of Modern Art, then the University of Maryland Center for Art and Knowledge at The Phillips Collection from 2015-2022.
 The Center supports the museum’s scholarly initiatives.